 We care about funding alternative learning systems, including recognising the increased demand for homeschooling.

 We need to find out why 50% of our children suffer from chronic illnesses.

 We need to ensure our primary producers have sufficient affordable supply to critical inputs—water, fuel, finance, and logistics that ensure viability.
 Farmers in the Riverina tell us that their annual production has reduced from $20 billion to $2 billion annually due to a shortage of critical inputs.
 We must drought-proof our nation with critical areas identified for feed stockpiles during the tough times.

 Food security is an essential priority for all Australians.
 Water security and reversal of its commodification are critical for our farmers and national security.

 It’s time to understand how we can manage our environment and our climate so it will be naturally protected.
-Soil regeneration, community and household food plots ceasing old-growth logging in our nation and solving baseload energy supplies are critical elements in protecting our environment and climate.
+Community and household food plots and solving baseload energy supplies are critical elements in protecting our environment and climate.
 These are areas we can act on now.